 What sous vide will get you, on the other hand, is meat that is perfectly cooked from edge to edge in a consistent and completely reliable way.
 You'll have pork chops that are juicier than you've ever tasted.
-It also makes preparation easy: Select your temperature, put your pork in the cooker, sear it, and serve.
+It also makes preparation easy: Select your temperature, put your pork in with the immersion circulator, sear it, and serve.

 How to Select the Right Temperature

 With traditional high-heat cooking methods, it's necessary to cook at the exact right temperature for the exact right amount of time to achieve the doneness you're after.
 With sous vide cooking, because you're cooking at the exact temperature at which you're planning on serving your meat, timing is much more forgiving.
 Temperature is by far the overriding factor.
 By adjusting the temperature of your cooker, you can cook your pork chops to anywhere from a pink, juicy rare (130°F; 54°C) to a firm but still moist well-done (160°F; 71°C).

 Bear in mind that the hotter you cook, the more moisture you're going to squeeze out of the pork.

 Here's a breakdown of the texture and juiciness you can expect at various temperatures:

 - Rare (130°F; 54°C): Your meat is still nearly raw.
 Muscle proteins have not started to contract much and will have a slippery, wet texture.
 The meat will be extremely juicy, but it'll be hard to break down muscle fibers between your teeth, as the meat won't have enough firmness to stand up to chewing.